Lexikos/Scintillua-ahk/readme.md

     import lexers/lpeg_s4a

-Add either the contents of `lexers/lpeg_s4a.lua` or the following line to your `UserLuaScript.lua` file.
+To fix highlighting of open documents not updating when the platform is switched, add either the contents of `lexers/lpeg_s4a.lua` or the following line to your `UserLuaScript.lua` file.

     dofile(props['SciteUserHome']..'/lexers/lpeg_s4a.lua')